{Latest update: 16 November 2006}

 • When it comes to memory, the hardware provides protection for the interrupt vector itself, as well as the interrupt service routines.
 This is usually accomplished by determining the range of legal addresses that the program may access, which is done using a base and a limit.
 The operating system is the only one that can change and load these base and limit settings.

-• Finally, we also need that the operating system is always in control, which means preventin an user program from taking over the CPU and running in a permanent loop.
+• Finally, we also need that the operating system always be in control, which means preventing an user program from taking over the CPU and running in a permanent loop.
 In order to accomplish this, a timer is set to interrupt the computer after a specified period and control is automatically transferred to the operating system at that point.
 The timer is also used to implement time sharing through the time slices as well as to compute the current time.

 General System Architecture